SG75/ageCalculator/README.md

 - JavaScript for DOM manipulation and animations.

-### Continued development

-next version of this app will have the following featrures
+### New in version 2 and 3

-1. animated display for age,month and days (coming in v3)
+1. animated display for age,month and days
 2. greeting "Happy Birthday" when the current date and month matches the user input
 3. Confetti effect when the user's birthdate matches the current date.